Phil Gordon (poker player): Other events

 On Thanksgiving Day 2006, Gordon won the Full Tilt Poker Poker Championship at Red Rock, outlasting 5 other notable poker headliners and ultimately defeating Roland De Wolfe heads-up to win a purse of $600,000.
 Gordon earned $25,000 at the 2007 NBC National Heads-Up Poker Championship tournament, finishing in the final 16.
 Gordon defeated Scotty Nguyen and 2006 WSOP Main Event champion Jamie Gold to advance.

 As of January 2015, Gordon's total live tournament winnings exceed $2,700,000.
 His 18 WSOP cashes account for $707,537 of his live tournament winnings.

 Online poker

 Gordon is part of the group known as the "Tiltboys", who helped design the software that was eventually used by Full Tilt Poker.
 Gordon was a member of Team Full Tilt.

 Commentary

-Gordon is well known for his commentary on poker broadcasts.
-Most notably, he was a commentator on Bravo's Celebrity Poker Showdown for seven seasons, before stepping down in 2006.
+Gordon commentates on poker broadcasts.
+He was a commentator on Bravo's Celebrity Poker Showdown for seven seasons until 2006.
 In 2003, he provided commentary for the WSOP Championship Event for Binion's live Internet broadcast, as well as daily reports for a national radio audience, and he provided commentary for ESPN's live pay per view broadcast of the final table of the World Series of Poker main event championship in both 2006 and 2007.
 He was also the lead broadcaster for the ESPN series, The Pro-Am Poker Equalizer that began airing January 6, 2007.